Last Exit to Springfield: Cultural references

 When Homer is escorted by the hired goons into Burns' conservatory, a Burns-headed bird is sitting in the foreground.
 This is a reference to the shrieking cockatoo in Citizen Kane.
 The page Mr. Burns reads from the monkey's typewriter ("It was the best of times, it was the blurst of times!") is a reference to the first line of A Tale of Two Cities.
 After concluding her protest song, Lisa plays "Classical Gas" at Lenny's request.
 To reach the main power switch, Mr. Burns and Smithers walk down a long hall with multiple layers of security doors (a reference to the opening credits of Get Smart), then slide down twin fire poles and pass through a revolving door disguised as a bookcase (a reference to the original Batman TV series); the music accompanying the latter scene references Danny Elfman's theme from the Burton Batman.
 Before Mr. Burns shuts off the town's power in response to the strike, he says, "From Hell's heart I stab at thee", a reference to Captain Ahab's curse in Moby-Dick, one of Wolodarsky's favorite books.
 The workers' resistance to the power outage, and Mr. Burns's response, is a parody of Chuck Jones's How the Grinch Stole Christmas!.
 When Homer succeeds in getting the dental plan reinstated, he celebrates by spinning around on the floor and yelling "Woop-woop-woop" à la Curly Howard of The Three Stooges.

-The episode features a running gag, Mr. Burns's inability to remember Homer.
-He asks Smithers, "Who is that young firebrand?"
-Smithers says, "Ah, that's Homer Simpson, sir."
-Burns replies, "Simpson, eh?
-New man?"
-Smithers says "He thwarted your campaign for governor, you ran over his son, he saved the plant from meltdown, and his wife painted you in the nude..."
-Burns says, "Eh... doesn't ring a bell."